-One of the most frequently asked questions about outsourcing to the Philippines is whether customer data, privacy and information will be secure.
-With the latest changes to Australian privacy, data and information management legislation, this is a crucial topic that can’t be overlooked.
+One of the most frequently asked questions about outsourcing is whether your customer data, privacy and information will be secure.
+With privacy, data and information management legislation constantly under review, providing the confidence to your clients that their information is secure can’t be overlooked.

 External entrance security

-Some BPOs allow mobile phones in the operations area and others allow them only with the client’s permission.
-Given that most BPOs are shared workspaces, best practice is for mobile phones and other devices to be left in a secure locker facility before entering the operations area.
-Staff can then access their devices during breaks.
+Each staff member should have their own locker.
+Staff should be required to place all personal items in their lockers before entering the operations area.
+The benefit of this system is that staff are only allowed to access their personal devices during breaks in the onsite cafeteria or outside of the building.
+Some outsourcing providers allow mobile phones in the operations area and others allow them only with the client’s permission.
+Best practice for optimal data security is for mobile phones and other devices to be left in a secure locker facility before entering the operations area.

 Clean desk policy